Bethany, Oklahoma: Higher education

 Bethany is home to two universities: Southern Nazarene University (SNU) and Southwestern Christian University (SWCU).

 SNU offers adult degree completion and many masters programs including an MBA with evening classes.
 Southwestern Christian University is a Holiness–Pentecostal university specializing in Bible and Christian ministries and offers adult degree completion and master programs.

+Public libraries

+Metropolitan Library System operates the Bethany Library, which has 23000 sqft of space.
+It began operations on January 31, 1965 in a different facility.
+The current facility opened on November 16, 2019, built from a bond approved on April 5, 2016.